awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CloudFormation.md

 + ALWAYS\_REPLACE
 + CHANGE\_SET\_EXECUTE

 For more information, see [Variables](reference-variables.md)\.
-For a tutorial that shows you how to create a pipeline with a CloudFormation deployment action in a pipeline that uses CloudFormation output variables, see [Tutorial: Create a Pipeline That Uses Variables from AWS CloudFormation Deployment Actions](tutorials-cloudformation-action.md)\.
+For a tutorial that shows you how to create a pipeline with a CloudFormation deployment action in a pipeline that uses CloudFormation output variables, see [Tutorial: Create a pipeline that uses variables from AWS CloudFormation deployment actions](tutorials-cloudformation-action.md)\.

-## Action Declaration<a name="action-reference-CloudFormation-example"></a>
+## Action declaration<a name="action-reference-CloudFormation-example"></a>

 ------
 #### [ YAML ]